rcarmo/sushy/README.md

 ## Why [Hy][hy]?

-Essentially because I've been doing a lot of Clojure lately for my other personal projects, and both the LISP syntax and functional programming feel quite natural to me.
+Essentially because I've been doing a lot of Clojure lately for my other personal projects, and both the LISP syntax and functional programming style feel quite natural to me.

-I thought long and hard about doing this in Clojure instead (and in fact have been poking at an [implementation][clj] for almost a year now), but the Java libraries for Markdown and Textile have a bunch of little irritating corner cases and I wanted to make sure all my content would render fine the first time, plus Python has an absolutely fantastic ecosystem that I am deeply into.
+I thought long and hard about doing this in Clojure instead (and in fact have been poking at an [implementation][clj] for almost a year now), but the Java libraries for Markdown and Textile have a bunch of irritating little corner cases and I wanted to make sure all my content would render fine the first time, plus Python has an absolutely fantastic ecosystem that I am deeply into.

 Then [Hy][hy] came along, and I realized I could have my cake and eat it too.